Big-Life-Lab/PHES-ODM/sharing/Readme_sharing.md

 - Data custodians work with their data on different platforms.
 The goal is to proivde them a tool that can help them share their data based on the platform they use to store their data.
 Most data custodians use Excel to store data.
 Some are also using ArcGIS and Tableau.
 Using a python script that can accept data based on different platforms that data custodians might use to enter the data can provide a tool and common platform to share ODM data.
 Alternatively, the data custodians may choose to implement the sharing rules in their own data system and not use the ODM method.

 - Data will be shared by the data custodian using a web application tool where the data custodian can enter in their data and the CSV schema with their own predefined rules set for different data repositories or access groups.
 The back end python script will allow them to filter the data based on their provided csv schema and output back the final dataset that is ready to be shared.
 Pandas library in python is used for the filtration of selective variables and conditional rules that the data custodian provides.
 The data custodian will have the option to provide the values of tables that they wish to filter data for and receive as an output and the python script will automatically filter data for those tables based on the rules defined for them.
 The data custodian will also have to provide the names of the access groups in the form which must be part of the sharing property or rule for the particular access group in **shared_data.csv** file.
 An example will be Public Health Agency (PHAC) has the sharing property **sharing_with_PHAC** in the CSV schema file.
 The data custodian will need to ensure that the access group name they enter into the form contains the last part of the name of the sharing property.
 Therefore, in this case they might use **PHAC** as the access group name that they wish to get the data filtered for.
+Another example can be Local health authorities for which the data custodian can provide a sharing rule such as **sharing_with_Local** and they will need to enter the last part of the sharing rule name such as **Local** in the web application form.
+This rule can be defined as **sharing_with_** + **label** where the label is the name of the place or person the data custodian is sharing their data with.
 The data custodian will have the option to provide multiple access groups in the form to fetch data for if they are fetching the same tables for all of the access groups by filling the form only once.
 If they want to filter different datasets/ tables for different access groups, then they will need to enter the information separately for each access groups by filling the same form multiple times on the web application tool.

 - Data sharing will take place once the data is in the ODM compliant format after it has gone through the validation process and has been cleaned.